The Service Pledge

 Breast Cancer Now's Service Pledge 2022/2023 has been jointly sponsored by Eli Lilly and Company Limited and Roche Products Ltd. Breast Cancer Now's Service Pledge 2023/2024 has been jointly sponsored by Novartis Pharmaceuticals UK Limited.
 Lilly, Roche and Novartis have not had any control or involvement in this programme.

-1. We ask patients and staff what they think about their breast cancer service
+- We use focus groups and patients and staff surveys to find out what people think about their breast cancer service

-3. We review and discuss the feedback with patients and hospital staff
+- We discuss the feedback with patients and hospital staff

-4. Patients and hospital staff work together in partnership to co-design improvements for their breast service
+- Patients and hospital staff work together in partnership to co-design improvements for their breast cancer service

 How are patients involved?